 Visiting the Library

 Located in Healy Hall (Room 102) on Georgetown University's main campus, the Library is open to the public.
 No appointment is necessary, but if you are interested in only a few items, please contact us so that we may have them ready for you prior to your arrival.
-While the collection does not circulate, you may keep materials on personal hold behind the reference desk for subsequent visits.
+More than 19,000 of the books in our collection are now available to borrow!
+You may also keep materials on personal hold behind the reference desk for subsequent visits.
 Reference librarians are available to assist you if you need help while in the library.

 Accessing the Collection Online